Dental Implants in Los Angeles Area

 There are numerous reasons why dental implants are superior to all other forms of tooth replacement.

-- Oral health.
+- Stops Bone Loss.
 With other tooth replacement options, the bone where the root used to be may deteriorate over time, causing neighboring teeth to shift and loosen.
 Implants are the only option that helps prevent bone loss in the jawline.

 Placing the Implant

-First, your doctor will take x-rays of your mouth and determine the optimal placement of the implant along your jawline.
-Once the implant has been surgically placed, the abutment and crown will be attached during the restoration procedures.
+First, your doctor at Root Canal Man will take x-rays of your mouth and determine the optimal placement of the implant along your jawline.
+Once the implant has been surgically placed, the abutment and crown will be attached during restoration procedures.
 Most patients report less pain during recovery than with wisdom teeth extractions, but any discomfort can be treated with over-the-counter pain medication.
-If you are anxious about any stage in the implant procedure, the team at Rootcanalman.com is always ready and willing to answer any questions or concerns you may have.
+If you are anxious about any stage in the implant procedure, the team at Root Canal Man is always ready and happy to answer any questions or concerns you may have.

 Stages of Dental Implant Treatment